ambab-infotech/slidingcart/README.md

 The result?
 Improved conversion as the customer goes directly to checkout; no need to visit the shopping cart page!

-Cart page features are implemented on Sliding cart,
+Cart page features are implemented on Sliding cart as follows below.

 - Apply & remove coupon.